Spin dynamics in the skyrmion-host lacunar spinel GaV4S8: Results and discussion

-where $\langle ij\rangle$ denotes the NN bonds with spins $\bm{S}_i$ and $\bm{S}_j$ located at the centers of the V$_4$ tetrahedra.
-The spin magnitude is assumed to be $S = 1/2$ per V$_4$ tetrahedra, which is consistent with the ordered moment of $\sim$ 0.25 $\mu_B$ per V ion~\cite{Rebecca_2020}.
-The direction of the DM vector is fixed based on the FCC lattice symmetry.
-According to the cycloidal pitch and the mean-field analysis of magnetization measurements reported in Ref. \cite{Loidl1500916}, we fixed the DM interaction to the reported value of $D$ = 0.13 meV.
-Fitting the calculated values to the experimental dispersion along the measured high symmetry directions, using a $\chi^2$-minimization technique, we obtain an optimized fitting parameter of $J = -0.72(3)$~meV.
 The simulated powder average signal is presented in Fig.{}\ref{Powder_INS_GaVS}(c) and 2(d).
 A model obtained by accounting the form factor of V$_4$ tetrahedra, Fig. \ref{Powder_INS_GaVS} (d), reproduces the measured powder spin spectra with better reliability than a model with the form factor of single V$^{3+}$ ion, Fig. \ref{Powder_INS_GaVS} (c), providing further support for the molecular picture for the V$_4$ tetrahedra.
 The exchange parameters reproduce spin wave like powder average excitation with zone center $|Q|$ = 0.
 The calculated energy at each $|Q|$ overlaps with the experimentally measured excitation energy.
 As the form factor of V$_4$ tetrahedra changes significantly, our model indicates that the intensity of excitation spectrum decreases rapidly with the increase in the value of $|Q|$, consistent with the experimental observation.
 The simulated spin wave spectra, including all domain contributions, for single crystal measurements are shown in the lower panels of Fig. \ref{INS_1}.
 The energy scale and the features of the calculated excitation spectrum are in accord with the experimental data.

 Including further neighbor interactions does not result in a discernible increase in the quality of the fit with the present data set.
 Additionally, we note that the observed ferromagnetic ground state originates in part due to anisotropy which stems from the rhombohedral structural distortion at 44 K. Such anisotropic terms are to too small to be extracted from the data and analysis presented here.